How Trump Has Put His Mark On Policy, Slowly

 Despite his dire warnings during the campaign about what a Trump victory would mean, Obama told the New Yorker shortly after the election that he expected much of his legacy to survive.

-"Maybe fifteen per cent of that gets rolled back," Obama told journalist David Remnick.
+"Maybe fifteen percent of that gets rolled back," Obama told journalist David Remnick.
 In a post-election White House news conference, Obama also noted, "The federal government and our democracy is not a speedboat.
 It's an ocean liner."

 Obamacare isn't the only piece of the last president's agenda that's proven to be hard for Trump to undo.
 Although he announced with considerable fanfare his intent to withdraw from the Paris climate agreement, that turns out to be a multiyear-long process.
 Even Trump's selection of a new Federal Reserve chairman on Nov.
 2 was mostly a signal of continuity.